Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Keep in mind that the money transfer services are only open during the week during business hours and may be hard to find outside the major cities, that’s why cash is a good backup.

-It’s not uncommon for foreigners to be caught out without cash on the weekends and holidays, simply because Western Union had no money or was closed due to protests, a World Cup win 😁 or for vacation.
+It’s not uncommon for foreigners to be caught out without cash on the weekends and holidays, simply because Western Union had no money or was closed due to protests, a World Cup win 😁 or for summer vacation.

 This is when having some foreign cash on hand can come in handy.